 - Fukuoka Prefecture Festivals: Hakata Gion Yamakasa (博多祇園山笠); Tobata Gion Festival (戸畑祇園大山笠 Tobata-Gion-ōyamagasa); Kawawatari Jinkosai Festival (川渡り神幸祭) in Tagawa; Kurume Gion Daiko (久留米太鼓); Oniyo Fire Festival at Daizenji Tamatare-gu Shrine (大善寺) in Kurume City.

-- Yabakei Valley (耶馬溪渓谷), a huge lava plateau thirty-six kilometres across and thirty-two kilometres long, is well known for the strange shapes of its rock formations.
-The valley also has a long tunnel (185 metres) supposedly dug by a monk with just a hammer and a chisel over a period of thirty years.
+- Yabakei Valley (耶馬溪渓谷), a huge lava plateau thirty-six kilometers across and thirty-two kilometers long, is well known for the strange shapes of its rock formations.
+The valley also has a long tunnel (185 meters) supposedly dug by a monk with just a hammer and a chisel over a period of thirty years.
 Furthermore, the Keisekien Garden （溪石園), and the Rakanji Temple （羅漢寺）, containing over 3,700 stone statues of Buddha.

 - Kunisaki Peninsula (国東半島): a volcanic peninsula with twenty-eight ravines cutting through it.
 This huge area is home to the Usa Hachimangū (宇佐八幡宮) Shrine, head of all Hachimangu Shrines.
 Many Buddhist National Treasures and Important Cultural Assets are found in the area.
 The Fuki-ji (富貴寺) Temple displays a seated wooden image of the Amida-Nyōrai (Amitabha Tathagata), as well as statues of the Four Devas in Maki-Ōdō along with a figure of Fudo (熊野磨崖仏 Kumano magaibutsu, a grouping of relief sculptures of the late Heian or early Kamakura period in Bungotakada).
 Also visit the Ōita Prefectural Museum of History (大分県立歴史博物館).